-q) Confidential and Proprietary Information and Trade Secrets
+p) Confidential and Proprietary Information and Trade Secrets

-Directors, officers, employees, contractors or consultants of the Corporation may be exposed to certain opportunities brought to the Corporation and information that is considered confidential by the Corporation or may be involved in the design or development of new procedures related to the business of the Corporation.
+Personnel may be exposed to certain opportunities brought to the Corporation and information that is considered confidential by the Corporation or may be involved in the design or development of new procedures related to the business of the Corporation.
 All such opportunities, information and procedures, whether or not the subject of copyright or patent, are the sole property of the Corporation.
-Directors, officers, employees, contractors or consultants shall not appropriate corporate opportunities for their own use or disclose confidential information to persons outside the Corporation, including family members, and should share it only with other persons when explicitly authorized pursuant to the Corporation's disclosure policy or when legally required.
+Personnel shall not appropriate corporate opportunities for their own use or disclose confidential information to persons outside the Corporation, including family members, and should share it only with other persons when explicitly authorized pursuant to the Corporation's Disclosure Policy or when legally required.

-Directors, officers, employees, contractors or consultants of the Corporation are responsible and accountable for safeguarding the Corporation's documents and information to which they have direct or indirect access as a result of their employment, provision of services, officership or directorship with the Corporation.
+Personnel are responsible and accountable for safeguarding the Corporation's documents and information to which they have direct or indirect access as a result of their employment, provision of services, officership or directorship with the Corporation.